chazeon/notes/docs/notes/software/install-deepmd-kit-via-conda.md

 ### GPU dependency

 To install the GPU-enabled version, one need to have the GPUs and CUDA library available at the time the environment is being built because of the `__cuda`  virtual package dependency.
-This can be avoided by [specifying `CONDA_OVERRIDE_CUDA=""` environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html#overriding-detected-packages) at install time, but CUDA is still required upon running the program.
+This can be avoided by [specifying `CONDA_OVERRIDE_CUDA="xxx"` environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html#overriding-detected-packages) (e.g., `CONDA_OVERRIDE_CUDA="11.2"` on Anvil) at install time, but CUDA is still required upon running the program.
 (See also [\[BUG\] Conda (CUDA) & TF 2.7 · Issue #1362 · deepmodeling/deepmd-kit (github.com)](https://github.com/deepmodeling/deepmd-kit/issues/1362)).

 You can chcek the output of `conda info` for whether the virtual dependency `__cuda` is present to see if CUDA is properly installed and recognized, e.g.,